 Braeburn Camp gives kids opportunities to be active in the outdoors, make new friends, and enjoy the summer.
-Campers have the chance to go canoeing, swimming, hiking, play on our low ropes course, participate in campwide games, campfire cookouts, make crafts, and sing some great songs!
+Campers have the chance to go canoeing, swimming, hiking, play on our low ropes course, participate in campwide games, campfire cookouts, make crafts, participate in C-time (our Christian Education time) and sing some great songs!
 Campers will rotate between activities with their cabins and counsellors, but also have time to participate in games and activities with the whole camp.
 We play Capture The Flag, RumRunners, have a camp dance, and race through the Braeburn Challenge.

 Campers also contribute to camp life by helping maintain the facility and do basic chores Campers set their cabin’s table, rotate through washing the dishes, cleaning and tidying outhouses and wash-huts daily.
 Campers are also responsible for making their beds and tidying their cabins every day, often utilising props, decorations, and some amazing acting skills to put on a show / themed cabins for the mysterious Cabin Inspector!

 Meal times are always full of songs and fun with themed meals such as the Mystery Menu Dinner, Backwards Day (Yay, dessert first!), Monk’s Breakfast (silence!) and Fun Utensil spaghetti dinner.